 What Does Open, Modern Adoption Look Like?

-Birth mother B with her daughter and her daughter's adoptive parents“I never knew adoption could be like this until it was,” says B*, a birth mother who chose a Lifetime family for her newborn daughter.
-In honor of National Adoption Month, we’re sharing her adoption story and the possibilities that open adoption brings!
+Birth mother B with her daughter and her daughter's adoptive parents in an open modern adoption“I never knew adoption could be like this until it was,” says B*, a birth mother who chose a Lifetime family for her newborn daughter.
+In honor of National Adoption Month, we’re sharing her open, modern adoption story and the possibilities that open adoption brings!

-National Adoption Month is celebrated across the country every year in November, and is about spreading awareness of the loving choice of adoption.
+National Adoption Month is celebrated across the country every year in November.
+The goal is to spread awareness of the loving choice of adoption.
 Lifetime recognizes the importance of having authentic conversations and encourages birth mothers to harness their voices with this year’s National Adoption Month theme, “Every Conversation Matters.”

 Get Info Now